ngxs/store/docs/advanced/actions-life-cycle.md

 # Actions Life Cycle

-This document describes the life cycle of actions, after reading it you will understand how the NGXS handles actions and what stages they may be at.
+This document describes the life cycle of actions, after reading it you should have a better understanding of how NGXS handles actions and what stages they may be at.

 ## Theory